 You don’t have to spend a ton to look great.
 When you’re smart about buying during sales and clearances, you can dress the same as your friends, only for much cheaper.
 It’s the best way to stay in the loop without completely busting your budget.

-South Korean native who grew up in NYC, Eddie has been an active style icon in the LGBTQI+ community, preaching and predicting street fashion trends to some of the most influential designers in the Big Apple.
+An immigrant who grew up in NYC, Eddie has been an active style icon in the LGBTQI+ community, preaching and predicting street fashion trends to some of the most influential designers in the Big Apple.